" I have poured my entire sadness into every painting. My artwork is such sweet sorrow."

 Sunday Times Watercolour Competition / Mall Galleries 16 – 21 February 2021, London UK.

-Camberwell College of Art, BA(Hons) Drawing -Transfer, London England.
+-Camberwell College of Art, BA(Hons) Drawing, London England.

-Chelsea College of Art, Foundation Course, London, England.
+-Chelsea College of Art and Design, Art Foundation Course, London, England.

-Lives and works in S, Korea and England.
+Lives and works in England and South Korea.

 I understand art as a tool to encounter the world.
 I understand art as a tool to confront reality.
 And I understand art as a tool to live within the time in which I am living.
 I always ask myself: Does my work have the ability to generate an event?
 Can I encounter someone with my work?
 Am I – through my work – trying to touch something?
 Can something – through my work – be touched?
 Doing art politically means considering the work that I am doing today – in my milieu, in my history – as a work which aims to reach out of my milieu – beyond my history.
 I want – in and through my life – to address and confront universal concerns.
 Therefore I must work with what surrounds me, with what I know and with what affects me.
 I must not give in to the temptation of the particular – but on the contrary – try to touch universality.
 The particular – which always excludes – must be resisted.
 For me this means that I want to do my work, the work that I am doing here and now, as a universal work.
 That is the Political.